 Commenting on the Supreme Court ruling, Bott and Co solicitor Coby Benson said: “We welcome the Supreme Court’s ruling in this case and encourage anyone who thinks they may have been mis-sold a motor finance agreement to contact the lenders or seek legal advice to determine whether they have been unfairly treated and may be entitled to compensation.”

-Customers can check their car finance agreements for free using Bott and Co’s mis-sold car finance calculator.
+Customers can check their car finance agreements for free using Bott and Co’s mis-sold car finance claim check.
 Customers can get an instant answer about their legal rights.
 It is estimated that the average pay out could be in the region of £1,500.

 The FCA uncovered widespread mis selling of finance agreements in the motor industry in a 2018 investigation.
 The investigation discovered that unbeknown to customers, lenders systematically incentivised brokers and car dealers to charge their customers higher interest rates so they could receive higher commissions themselves.